lwindolf/liferea/plugins/README.md

 ## Adding 3rd Party Plugins

-3rd party plugins can only be manually installed by placing them into a subdirectory in `$XDG_CONFIG_HOME` or if it is not defined in the default path `~/.local/share/liferea/plugins`.
+To find out where to download 3rd party plugins run this bash command:

+	    echo "${XDG_CONFIG_HOME-~/.local/share}/liferea/plugins"

+Extract the 3rd party plugin to a new subdirectory in this path and restart Liferea.